 Now an ‘over the counter’ drug

-If you have been prescribed with a PPI (proton pump inhibitor) drug, no doubt it will be something like Nexium (esomeprazole), Prilosec (omeprazole), Protonix (pantoprazole), Prevacid (lansoprazole) or Zegerid (omeprazole) for example.
+If you have been prescribed with a PPI (proton pump inhibitor) drug, no doubt it will be something like Nexium (esomeprazole).
+Or perhaps Prilosec (omeprazole), Protonix (pantoprazole), Prevacid (lansoprazole) or Zegerid (omeprazole) for example.
 But now these drugs can be bought without a prescription, known as an over the counter drug.
-This means you can buy them willy nilly and poison yourself even quicker than if you’d gone to the doctor for some.
+This means you can buy them willy nilly.
+This allows you to poison yourself even quicker than if you’d gone to the doctor for some.

 For baby too, from 1 month old!

-The problem is, these drugs should only be used for a maximum of 2 weeks, otherwise the side effects can be profound.
-Without the control of a prescription to make sure you do not overtreat yourself with these drugs, you are likely to exhibit permanent symptoms of heartburn, acid regurgitation and dyspepsia after stopping the drug, even if you were in good health before starting the medication.
-This is according to a study that showed more than 40% of healthy volunteers, who had never had symptoms of the above digestive problems, succumbed to the side effects of PPIs after cessation of treatment.
+The problem is, these drugs should only be used for a maximum of 2 weeks (if not at all), otherwise the side effects can be profound.
+Without the control of a prescription you are more likely to overtreat yourself with these drugs.
+Over use will likely cause permanent symptoms of heartburn, acid regurgitation and dyspepsia after stopping the drug.
+This is despite you being in good health before starting the medication.
+This is according to a study of more than 40% of healthy volunteers.
+They had never had symptoms of the above digestive problems but succumbed to the side effects of PPIs after cessation of treatment.
 What’s more, you can now get this drug for use with babies from 1 month old.
-I can see many parents trying this drug out to see if it stops their baby crying without even consulting a medic!
+I can see many parents trying this drug out to see if it stops baby crying without consulting a medic!

 Too much acid?
 No, too little!

-So for those who consult their doctor about their heartburn or indigestion, you have probably been told that you have too much acid in your stomach or that your acid is too strong and this is the cause of your problem?
-If so, you are just 1 in 100 that actually do suffer from too much acid, because too much acid is quite unusual.
+So for those who consult their doctor about their heartburn or indigestion, what’s the diagnosis.
+Well, you will probably be been told that you have too much acid in your stomach.
+Or perhaps your acid is too strong and this is the cause of your problem?
+If so, you are just 1 in 100 that actually do suffer from too much acid.
+This is because too much acid is quite unusual.
 The majority of us who have heartburn, reflux or other indigestion symptoms are suffering from too little acid in our stomach, despite being mis-diagnosed the opposite.

 Some diseases associated with low HCl and Mg deficiency